JoyCuratoR/Swedish-Reading-Progress-Tracker/README.md

 <b>Key features of this language learning reading comprehension progress tracker app:</b>
-- Track Comprehension rate, Reading speed/Word per Minute (WPM), Level difficulty, and Date
+- Track Comprehension rate, Reading speed/Word per Minute (WPM), Effective Reading Rate, Level difficulty, and Date
 - Visualize your data with overall progress of Comprehension rate and a detailed look at all three metrics
 - Easily export or import a set of data using .csv file extension
 - And if you accidently make a mistake entering in your data, you can either edit or delete the data point
 - Save your dataset in your own GitHub repository using a Personal Access Token and GitHub Integration
+- Track your Daily progress, Streak count, and get a summary of how many percent you've improved in the last 30 days

 <br></br>